SEN Information Report

 |How will the College prepare my child for Transition from Primary to College?

-Ms Rebecca Hields is our Primary Transition Co-ordinator and Assistant Principal she organises a comprehensive package from Primary to our College and ensures students and parents/carers are fully supported
+We organise a comprehensive package from Primary to our College and ensure students and parents/carers are fully supported

 The Transition process includes:

 - Meeting primary school Heads/teachers/ TAs

 - Visits to feeder primary and local out of catchment schools to meet the student

 - Taster/Induction days at the College